ietf-wg-bpf/ebpf-docs/rst/elf.rst

 =============

 `eBPF programs <instruction-set.rst#instruction-encoding>`_ are stored in TEXT sections.
+A TEXT section can contain multiple eBPF programs, each with a different program name which is stored as a function in a TEXT section.
+The ".text" section can be empty if eBPF programs are stored in other TEXT sections.

+This specification does not mandate any particular convention for TEXT section names, as there are multiple different conventions in use today, including:

-By convention, the section name is typically prefixed with a string that identifies the program type, so that the program type can be determined by finding the longest substring match across all program type prefixes.
-The ".text" section can be empty.
+* Prefix Convention: The section name is prefixed with a string that identifies the program type, so that the program type of any programs in the section can be determined by finding the longest substring match across all program type prefixes.

+* Exact Match Convention: The section name is a string that identifies the program type of any programs in the section.

+* Arbitrary Convention: The section name can be anything and the program type of any programs in the section must be determined without consulting the section name.

 DATA Sections
 =============